Source: Hannibal Doing Tricep Dips

 - 20 Push-Ups

 After one cycle, you would rest as much as you need, and do the cycle again.
-But remember that the goal is to go “around the world” as many times as you can within the preset time you’ve set, so rest as little as possible.
+But, remember, the goal is to go “around the world” as many times as you can within the preset time you’ve set, so rest as little as possible.

 On top of this, Hannibal plays with specific variations of each movement.
 According to Barstarzz, the exact way Hannibal did his workouts was this: